-Recommendation:
+Recommendation(s):

-To recommend to full Council on 3rd March 2022 that the Pay Policy Statement 2022/23 at Appendix 'A' attached be approved.
+To recommend to full Council that the Annual Pay Policy Statement 2024/25 as appended to the report be approved.

-1. Context of report
+1. Context and background of report

 - 1.1 Section 38 of the Localism Act (2011) introduced the requirement for all Councils to prepare a Pay Policy Statement for the following financial year setting out how the Council approached the setting of local pay.
-It was designed to increase accountability, transparency and fairness by publishing this annual statement on each Council's external website by 31 March of each year to enable the local community to view it. - 1.2 In addition, Pay Policy Statements are intended to ensure that policies in relation to the pay and reward of the most senior staff are set out clearly in the context of the pay of the wider workforce.
-This is why the relationship between the most senior executive's pay and the mean and average salaries of the wider workforce are set out as pay ratios.
-The ratios between the pay of senior staff and lower paid staff has gradually lessened over recent years as is reflected in the ratios between this year and last year.
+It was designed to increase accountability, transparency, and fairness by publishing this annual statement on each Council's external website by 31 March of each year to enable the local community to view it. - 1.2 In addition, Pay Policy Statements are intended to ensure that policies in relation to the pay and reward of the most senior staff are set out clearly in the context of the pay of the wider workforce.
+This is why the relationship between the most senior executives' pay and the mean and average salaries of the wider workforce are set out as pay ratios.
+The ratios between the pay of senior staff and lower paid staff have gradually lessened over recent years as is reflected in the ratios between this year and last year - 2.
+Report and, where applicable, options considered and recommended - 2.1 The Annual Pay Policy Statement for the financial year 2024/25 is attached.
+There are a few features to note in this year's statement.
+The introduction of the National Living Wage on 1 April 2016 has had the effect of eroding away Scales 1,2 and 3 of the pay structure in past years.
+The National Living Wage, which now applies to those aged 23 and over rises from £10.42 per hour to £11.44 per hour w.e.f.
+1st April 2024.